Oh, the things I hear people say about dementia.

 “She’s reverting back to how she was when she was a child,” you’ll hear people say.

 Nobody with dementia is going back in time.
+No one is “reverting” to childhood.
 Dementia is not a time machine.

-She isn’t turning back into a child—her brain has just lost the momentous gains it made throughout her life.
+But, she still isn’t “turning back into a child.”
+Her brain has just lost the momentous gains it made throughout her life.

 When a child stumbles, he or she will probably bounce back up.
 When an 80-year-old man with dementia falls, the injuries he sustains could end his life.